Masonic Buildings - Gippsland - Coal Creek Community Park & Museum; Lodge Evolution’s visit

 Above, Senior Warden's Pedestal and below a Masonic Window for the Senior Warden

 An unusual item noticed in the lodge room at Coal Creek were these gauntlets.
-Officers of the lodge wear them, but these are unusual because they show a dove bearing an olive branch; the symbol of the Deacons in the lodge who today in the Victorian Constitution of Freemasonry do not wear gauntlets...
+The Master, Senior and Junior Warden and other officers of the lodge wear gauntlets, but these are unusual because they show a dove bearing an olive branch; the symbol of the Deacons in the lodge who today in the Victorian Constitution of Freemasonry do not wear gauntlets...